georgexyz19/georgexyz.com/content/posts/new-linux-mint-install-and-setup.md

 It seems that version 19.x is more stable than 20.x at this time.
 My computer still has 19.3 installed, and eventually I will upgrade to 20.x or a newer version.
 Here is a short note to setup linux mint on a new computer.

+The article has been updated to Linux Mint 21.1 Cinnamon in May 2023.

 ### Steps